Answers to Some Frequently Asked Questions

 Submissions are always welcome

-Simply send us a link to your music so that we can download it.
-We will need high-quality MP3 or M4a audio files.
-Send your download link using the contact page.
+Simply send a download link to your audio files.
+We need high-quality MP3 or M4a audio files.
+The files must be tagged (artists, track titles etc).
+Send your link using the contact page.

-It really is that easy, but please note the following requests.
+It really is that easy, but please note the following.

-- ✔ If possible, make all of the tracks available together as a single download.
+- • Make all of the tracks available together as a single download.

-- ✔ If your files are on Bandcamp, you can send us a download code, as Bandcamp explains.
+- • If your files are on Bandcamp, you can send download codes.

-- ✔ If your files are on on Dropbox you can send a link, as explained on the Dropbox site.
+- • If your files are on on Dropbox you can send a link.

 Remember to tag your files